-The possibility to evaluate the consumption of the production line critical components, to monitor the performance indicators, diversify the causes of downtime by functional area and to identify systematically where more stop problems are created, permits therefore reduction of losses.
-In order to analyse the data and the results of computational analysis, an ad hoc web user interface was developed.
-In detail, two main sections have been defined, the first one relating to the efficiency indicators and the second one used for the management of the components consumption rules.
-Instead, the part associated with the stop causes is directly shown on the OEE web page because direct visual inspection allows to better identify the amount of job loss occurred as a result of the stops and to graph the direct link between the losses trend and the causes.
-In this first phase, two data analysis algorithms have been implemented: the analysis of efficiency indexes and the cycle time analysis for the calculation of micro stops.
+The possibility of evaluating the consumption of the production line’s critical components, monitoring the performance indicators, diversifying the causes of the downtime via the functional area and systematically identifying where more stop problems are created, allows for a reduction of the losses.
+In order to analyse the data and the results of the computational analysis, an ad hoc web user interface was developed.
+Specifically, two main sections were defined, the first of which relates to the efficiency indicators, while the second is used for the management of the component consumption rules.
+The part associated with the stop causes is directly shown on the overall equipment effectiveness (OEE) web page since a direct visual inspection allows for better identifying the amount of job loss occurring as a result of the stops and for grasping the direct link between the loss trend and the causes.
+In this first phase, two data analysis algorithms were implemented: one for the analysis of the efficiency indexes and one for the cycle time analysis for the of micro stop calculation.

-Efficiency Indexes

-The production analysis consists in quality rate, utilization level of the equipment, efficiency, availability and overall equipment effectiveness (OEE), which is a measure of manufacturing operations performance and productivity, expressed in a percentage.
+In terms of efficiency indexes, the analysis consists of quality rate, utilisation level of the equipment, efficiency, availability, and OEE, which are measures of the manufacturing operations performance and productivity, expressed in percentage.
 The OEE indicates the degree to which a manufacturing plant is truly productive and serves as a general and inclusive measurement of how well a company’s manufacturing operations are performing.

-Cycle Time Analisys

-For any manufacturer, idle time that occurs during production causes a loss of money.
-Work stoppages reduce productivity rates and increase cycle times.
-To identify the micro stop or when the machine reduces the job speed is one of the most difficult parts of the monitoring process.
-In order to handle this type of losses, the cycle time analysis can be used.
-In the developed OSGi bundle an automatic data gathering has been implemented in order to be able to measure the cycle time.
-By comparing all made cycles against an ideal cycle time and through matching of the data of micro stops, a total loss due to speed can be calculated.
+Cycle time analysis relates to how, for any manufacturer, the idle time that occurs during production results in a loss of money.
+Work stoppages reduce the productivity rates and increase the cycle times.
+Identifying micro stops or reductions in the job speed is one of the most difficult parts of the monitoring process.
+In order to handle this type of loss, cycle time analysis can be used.
+In the developed OSGi bundle, an automatic data gathering was implemented to enable the cycle time measurement.
+By comparing all the real cycles against an ideal cycle time and through matching the data of the micro stops, a total loss due to speed reduction could be calculated.

 Results

-The pilot case has been monitored over a period of two months in April and May 2018.
+The pilot case was monitored over a period of two months, from April 2018 to May 2018.

 Table 5: April-May 2018.
 Manufacturing line data.